The Scholarship System

 If you have a high schooler in your household, you’ve likely heard about AP courses.
 Many high school students and their families wonder, “Are AP classes worth it?”
 After all, they are more challenging than the regular version of the course and aren’t a graduation requirement.

-But, just because they are optional, doesn’t mean you and your student should automatically discount them.
-In reality, AP courses can be incredibly valuable if your student plans to head to college in the future.
+But just because they are optional doesn’t mean you and your student should automatically discount them.
+In reality, AP courses can be incredibly valuable if your student plans to attend college.

 Contents